 Mind, body, soul… and food!

-I found my capoeira family at Het Gymlokaal, an amazing gym with a holistic view of functional training using the body as a whole to move and play together.
+I started capoeira at Het Gymlokaal, an amazing gym with a holistic view of functional training using the body as a whole to move and play together.
 Our teacher, Sjuul Daamen, was also giving mobility and movement classes and my sparring partner, Sim Sidhu, was also teaching yoga there.
 They were both inspiring mentors on my fit journey.

-I’ve been experimenting with intermittent fasting.
+I’ve been experimenting with intermittent fasting for several years.
 After losing 25 kilos, I had to get familiar with my “new” body.
 I’m now learning how to move it, strengthen it and control it in liberating, playful and mindful ways.

 After learning that maté improves muscle strength recovery (and therefore reduces muscle pain!), I started drinking chimarrão and became a big fan of the super-powers it gives me everyday.
 I suddenly had so much energy, focus and awareness that it felt like I spent the first 35 years of my life asleep…

-I am currently educating myself on the matters of neurodiversity and how microdosing can increase focus, creativity, and mood.
+I am also looking into microdosing and how it can increase focus, creativity, and mood.

 I have always been a foodie.
 I was raised with an appreciation for terroir and I’ve always seen my mum paying a lot of attention to how she sources her food.
 Through my adult life, my lifestyle grew to become more and more conscious and healthy due to multiple reasons (+ some influence of the rasta’s Ital diet).
 I am trying to combine cycle syncing with my vegan diet.